Top 14 largest cities in the world

 Keihanshin Metropolitan Area, which includes Japan's third-largest city Osaka, is home to some 19.2 million people.
 Historically important as a centre of commerce and industry, the city is still a financial hub home to many large Japanese companies.

-Osaka is famed for its food culture and modern architecture, making this popular with tourists.
+Osaka is famed for its food culture and modern architecture, making it popular with tourists.
 And thanks to a half-decent public transport system that would be unheard of in the UK, the city's Metro manages to carry over 900 million people a year.

 It is not all good news though.
 As with any modern megacity, traffic is a huge issue thanks to overcrowded roads, and decent housing is hard to find... even if you have tonnes of cash.